ZTZEROS/Portfolio/README.md

   Custom Library.
 Excluded incomplete library from /SampleServer/SilentNetworkLibrary.

 * SampleServer
   Custom Windows IOCP Server.
-Client and Database is not included.
+Client and database is not included.

   1. IntegratedApplicationProject
   Project for practice and study.
 It contains Login&Chat server, Monitor server, etc.